The Way Prison Guards Treated Layleen Polanco Shows How Trans Women Are Killed By An Indifferent System

 Layleen Polanco’s Treatment By Prison Guards Shows How Trans Women Are Killed By An Indifferent System

-An estimated 15,000 protesters turned out to march down Brooklyn’s Eastern Parkway in solidarity with Black transgender lives on Sunday, more than three weeks into the racial uprising sparked by the death of George Floyd.
+There were an estimated 15,000 protesters that turned out to march through Brooklyn in solidarity with Black transgender lives on Sunday, more than three weeks into the racial uprising sparked by the death of George Floyd.
 Dressed all in white, the group advanced like a tide.
-A collaboration between The Okra Project, which provides meals to black trans people, and the Marsha P. Johnson Institute, the rally endeavored to call attention to the disproportionated levels of violence and discrimination that black trans individuals face.
+A collaboration between The Okra Project, which provides meals to black trans people, and the Marsha P. Johnson Institute, the rally endeavoured to call attention to the disproportionated levels of violence and discrimination that black trans individuals face.

 Among the speakers who addressed the massive crowd was Melania Brown — the sister of Layleen Polanco, a Black trans woman who died of a seizure in New York City’s Rikers Island in 2019 after corrections officers failed to check in on her at the required 15-minute intervals.